 At the end of the game Yuna will proclaim to Tidus that she loves him.
 However in the Japanese version Yuna will simply thank him.
 This change was to make up for cultural differences.

 Tidus is never actually directly referred to by his name in audible dialogue.
 People will refer to him with impersonal pronouns.
 This is due to the player being able to name Tidus at the start of the game, and this being Square Enix's first voiced Final Fantasy game, they weren't sure how to handle a variable name.
 Tidus' name pronunciation has been debated, but was confirmed to be pronounced "Tee-Dus" by James Arnold Taylor, the voice actor for Tidus.

-There is an unused female version of somebody humming the Hymm of the Fayth, as hummed by Tidus during the game.
-It's unknown who the voice could be.
+There is an unused female version of somebody humming the Hymm of the Fayth, as hummed by Tidus during the game, on the game's disc.
+It is unknown who the voice could be.